Probing of EoS with clusters and hypernuclei: Model description: PHQMD

 The QMD equation-of-motions (EoM) for a N-body system (i.e. system of N interacting nucleons) are derived using the Dirac-Frenkel-McLachlan approach \cite{raab:2000,BROECKHOVE1988547}, which has been developed in chemical physics and later applied to nuclear physics for QMD like models \cite{Feldmeier:1989st,Aichelin:1991xy,Ono:1992uy,Hartnack:1997ez}.
 It is based on the variational principle for the Schr\"odinger equation, where the time evolution of the N-body wave function $\psi$ is obtained from the variation

-where $H$ is the N-body Hamiltonian.
+where $H$ is the N-body Hamiltonian \Yj{and $\langle \ldots \rangle$ means the expectation value with respect to the many-body wavefunction (same as the next equation)}.
 Eq. (\ref{varS}) can be formally solved by approximating the N-body wave function by the direct product of single particle "trial" wave functions (neglecting antisymmetrization) $\psi = \prod_i^N \psi_i$.
 With the assumption that the wave functions have a Gaussian form and that the width of the wave function is time independent, one obtains two equations-of-motion for the time evolution of the centroids of the Gaussian single particle Wigner density, which resemble the EoM of a classical particle with the phase space coordinates ${\bf r_{i0},p_{i0}}$ \cite{Aichelin:1991xy}:

 We stress that the difference to the classical EoM is that here the expectation value of the quantal Hamiltonian is used and not a classical Hamiltonian.

 In PHQMD the single-particle Wigner density of the Gaussian wave function of a nucleon, $\psi_i$, is given by